The Orlow Firm

 Key Employer Safety Responsibilities Under New York Law

 In New York, employers in the construction industry have specific legal responsibilities to ensure the safety of their workers.
-These responsibilities are crucial in a city like New York, where construction projects are abundant and the potential for accidents is significant.
-Understanding these responsibilities can help workers know their rights and help employers maintain compliance with safety regulations.
+These responsibilities are especially critical in a city like New York, where construction is constant and the risk of serious accidents is high.
+Understanding these duties helps workers know their rights and helps employers remain compliant with applicable federal and state safety regulations.

 1. Provide a Safe Working Environment